 If you decide to start a new supplement, please ask your physician.
 New side-effects are constantly discovered and it might very well be that a supplement could interfere with other drugs you are taking or could be not advisable given your particular health condition.

 Also, do read comments on Amazon.
-Especially, negative.
+Especially, negative reviews when considering a new supplement.

 While some folks out there could be experiencing side-effects that have nothing to do with the supplement, the wisdom of the crowds is still very valuable.
 There are plenty of health forums, of course, but I find it beneficial when reviews are directly linked to a particular brand and their product.